isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 7. Are children required to undergo supervised ARTs?

-Children aged 2 and below in this calendar year are not required to undergo the.
 Children aged 3 to 12 must undergo their supervised ART at the <a href="https://www.gowhere.gov.sg/testcentres" target="_blank">Quick Test Centres (QTC) or Combined Test Centres (CTCs)</a> and be accompanied by a caregiver aged 21 years old and above.
 The caregiver may be required to help administer the test if the minor is unable to do so.

 #### 8. Do travellers need to self-isolate after their supervised ART?